Chicago: Culture and contemporary life

-The city's waterfront location and nightlife has attracted residents and tourists alike.
+The city's waterfront location and nightlife attracts residents and tourists alike.
 Over a third of the city population is concentrated in the lakefront neighborhoods from Rogers Park in the north to South Shore in the south.
 The city has many upscale dining establishments as well as many ethnic restaurant districts.
 These districts include the Mexican American neighborhoods, such as Pilsen along 18th street, and La Villita along 26th Street; the Puerto Rican enclave of Paseo Boricua in the Humboldt Park neighborhood; Greektown, along South Halsted Street, immediately west of downtown; Little Italy, along Taylor Street; Chinatown in Armour Square; Polish Patches in West Town; Little Seoul in Albany Park around Lawrence Avenue; Little Vietnam near Broadway in Uptown; and the Desi area, along Devon Avenue in West Ridge.

-Downtown is the center of Chicago's financial, cultural, governmental and commercial institutions and the site of Grant Park and many of the city's skyscrapers.
+Downtown is the center of Chicago's financial, cultural, governmental, and commercial institutions and the site of Grant Park and many of the city's skyscrapers.
 Many of the city's financial institutions, such as the CBOT and the Federal Reserve Bank of Chicago, are located within a section of downtown called "The Loop", which is an eight-block by five-block area of city streets that is encircled by elevated rail tracks.
 The term "The Loop" is largely used by locals to refer to the entire downtown area as well.
 The central area includes the Near North Side, the Near South Side, and the Near West Side, as well as the Loop.
-These areas contribute famous skyscrapers, abundant restaurants, shopping, museums, a stadium for the Chicago Bears, convention facilities, parkland, and beaches.
+These areas contribute famous skyscrapers, abundant restaurants, shopping, museums, Soldier Field, convention facilities, parkland, and beaches.

-Lincoln Park contains the Lincoln Park Zoo and the Lincoln Park Conservatory.
+Lincoln Park contains Lincoln Park Zoo and Lincoln Park Conservatory.
 The River North Gallery District features the nation's largest concentration of contemporary art galleries outside of New York City.

-Lakeview is home to Boystown, the city's large LGBT nightlife and culture center.
+Lake View is home to Boystown, the city's large LGBT nightlife and culture center.
 The Chicago Pride Parade, held the last Sunday in June, is one of the world's largest with over a million people in attendance.

 North Halsted Street is the main thoroughfare of Boystown.